-Of 73,999 jobs in the region, 7,424 are in education and training.79
+Of 73,999 jobs in the region,

+are in education and training.78

-- Socio-economic disadvantage in the region, driven in part by a lack of skills attainment has flow-on implications for employment and economic opportunity.80 - Skills shortages are key impediments to growth.
+- Socio-economic disadvantage in the region, driven in part by a lack of skills attainment has flow-on implications for employment and economic opportunity.79 - Skills shortages are key impediments to growth.
 As the region looks to diversify its industry base and foster sustainable economic growth, a diverse and well-matched skills base amongst the local population will be crucial. - There are significant opportunities for growth that the region can leverage in industries such as transport and logistics and innovation in the agricultural sector, however this growth will be constrained if an appropriate pipeline of skilled workers is not available.

 The Central West is a region of high productivity and output, however during consultation, stakeholders noted the gaps in skills and education opportunities, which is playing a factor in growing skills shortages.
 These challenges were identified as a major obstruction to the region's economic growth.
 Shortages exist despite the region having a number of universities and TAFEs, suggesting that a lack of opportunities for skilled workers within the region may be another factor.
+Additional challenges faced by job seekers and employers include difficulties accessing education and training for those who have trouble accessing transport or information technology options in smaller, more remote communities.
 Consultation also highlighted opportunities for stronger links between industry, educators and training providers to identify and support career pathways in sectors experiencing skills shortages.

-There was a perception among stakeholders that in the past some industries have operated with a short-term vision for their activities within the area.
+Developing targeted skill-sets will also enhance employment prospects in the region and help address existing and future industry skill requirements among stakeholders that in the past some industries have operated with a short-term vision for their activities within the area.
 Consequently, they believe there is a need to facilitate long-term employment opportunities to support economic growth within the region.
 The need for a more coordinated approach to train and upskill local workers to support communities undergoing transition, such as Lithgow was also identified.